Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 Anxiety, depression, and other mental health concerns often stem from something called minority stress.

 Let’s look at the numbers.
 In the United States, 96.6 percent of all adults over the age of 18 identify as heterosexual, according to Mental Health America research.
 That is a stark reminder of how few people in the US openly identify as a member of the LGBTQ community.
-Even in Washington D.C. where the LGBTQ community is the highest in the nation at 8.6 percent of its residents, the overall group size is still extremely small.
+Even in Washington D.C. where the LGBTQ community is the highest in the nation at 8.6 percent of its residents, the overall group size is still minimal.

 Several scholars have examined minority stress.
-Professor Ilan Meyer, a psychiatric epidemiologist at Columbia University has extensively studied its impacts on members of the LGBTQ community.
+Professor Ilan Meyer, a psychiatric epidemiologist at Columbia University, has extensively studied its impacts on members of the LGBTQ community.

 “…The basic issue … is not whether some or many [lesbian, gay or bisexual people] can be found to be [psychologically distressed],” says Professor Meyer, author of a study published in the Psychological Bulletin journal.
 “In a society like ours where [LGB people] are uniformly treated with disparagement or contempt—to say nothing about outright hostility—it would be surprising indeed if substantial numbers of them did not suffer from an impaired self-image and some degree of unhappiness with their stigmatized status. … It is manifestly unwarranted and inaccurate, however, to attribute such neuroticism, when it exists, to intrinsic aspects of [LGB people] itself.”